How to Handle Houston Rental Property Emergency Maintenance

 Bottom Line on Emergency Maintenance

-It might be reassuring to know that, as an investor or property manager, very few things are considered an emergency.
+It might be reassuring to know that, as an investor or or property manager in Texas, very few things are considered an emergency in your rental property in Houston.
 While a tenant may have a different perspective on this statement, typically an emergency, from a property management perspective, involves one of three things—fire, flood, or blood.

 Likewise, while not often considered an immediate emergency, certain situations, such as a broken heater or air conditioner, can become an emergency, depending on the time of year.